FTW-Development/intro_to_web_dev/controller.markdown

 Let's look at the _form.html.erb.

 # Accessing Post Data
-When the form is submitted, the `create` method in the controller is ran and the data is passed via a post object, which can be accessed using `params` as shown in this private method in the controller.
+When the form is submitted, the `create` method in the controller is ran and the POST data is passed via an HTTP POST request, which can be accessed using `params` as shown in `coder_params` below.

 	def coder_params
       	params.require(:coder).permit(:first, :last, :age, :features_completed, :commits_per_season, :pull_requests)